-- 1.19 "State Council" means the state council for Educator effectiveness established pursuant to article 9 of title 22. - 1.20 "State Model System" means the personnel evaluation system and supporting resources developed by the Department, which meets all of the requirements for local personnel evaluation systems that are outlined in statute and rule. - 1.21 "Statewide Summative Assessments" mean the assessments administered pursuant to the Colorado student assessment program created in section 22-7-409, C.R.S., or as part of the system of assessments adopted by the State Board pursuant to section 22-7-1006, C.R.S. - 1.22 "Student Academic Growth" means the change in student achievement against Colorado Academic Standards for an individual student between two or more points in time, which shall be determined using multiple measures, one of which shall be the results of Statewide Summative Assessments, and which may include other standards-based measures that are rigorous and comparable across classrooms of similar content areas and levels.
+- 1.178 "State Model System" means the personnel evaluation system and supporting resources developed by the Department, which meets all of the requirements for local personnel evaluation systems that are outlined in statute and rule. - 1.189 "Statewide Summative Assessments" means the assessments administered pursuant to the Colorado student assessment program created in section 22-7-409, C.R.S., or as part of the system of assessments adopted by the State Board pursuant to section 22-7-1006, C.R.S. - 1.1920 "Student Academic Growth" means the change in student achievement against Colorado Academic Standards for an individual student between two or more points in time.
+Student Academic Growth may be calculated using the results of State Summative Assessments, or other standards-based measures that are rigorous and comparable across classrooms.

+-OR-

+"Student Academic Growth" means the change in student achievement against Colorado Academic Standards for an individual student between two or more points in time, which may be calculated using the results of State Summative Assessments, or other standards-based measures that are rigorous and comparable across classrooms.
 Student Academic Growth also may include gains in progress towards postsecondary and workforce readiness, which, for Principals, may include performance outcomes for successive student cohorts.

+-OR-

+"Student Academic Growth" means the change in student achievement against Colorado Academic Standards for an individual student between two or more points in time, which shall be determined using multiple measures, one of which may be calculated usingshall be the results of Statewide Summative Assessments, and which may include er-other standards-based measures that are rigorous and comparable across classrooms of similar content areas and levels.
+Student Academic Growth also may include gains in progress towards postsecondary and workforce readiness, which, for Principals, may include performance outcomes for successive student cohorts.
+For students with disabilities, Student Academic Growth may include progress toward academic and functional goals included in thean individualized education program and/or progress made towards Student Academic Growth Objectives.

-Student Academic Growth may include progress toward academic and functional goals included in an individualized education program and/or progress made towards Student Academic Growth Objectives. - 1.23 "Student Academic Growth Objectives" mean a participatory method of setting measurable goals, or objectives for a specific assignment or class, in a manner aligned with the subject matter taught, and in a manner that allows for the evaluation of the baseline performance of students and the measureable gain in student performance during the course of instruction. - 1.24 "Teacher" means a person who holds an alternative, initial, or professional Teacher license issued pursuant to the provisions of article 60.5 of title 22 and who is employed by a School District, BOCES or a charter school in the state to instruct, direct, or supervise an education program. - 1.25 "Teacher Evaluation System Framework" means the complete evaluation system that all School Districts and BOCES shall use to evaluate Teachers employed by them.
-A diagram of the complete Teacher Evaluation System Framework includes the following component parts: (i) definition of Teacher Effectiveness set forth in section 3.01 of these rules, (ii) the Teacher Quality Standards described in section 3.02 of these rules, (iii) required elements of a written evaluation system described in section 5.01 of these rules, (iv) the weighting and aggregation of evidence of performance to assign a Teacher to one of four Performance Evaluation Ratings as described in section 3.03 of these rules, and (iv) the opportunity to appeal an ineffective rating as contemplated in section 22-9-105.5(3)(e)(VII), C.R.S. - 1.26 "Teacher Quality Standard" means the Professional Practices or focus on Student Academic Growth needed to achieve effectiveness as a Teacher. - 1.27 "Unified Improvement Plan" means the school plan required pursuant to section 22-11-210, C.R.S.
+- 1.204 "Student Academic Growth Objectives" means a participatory method of setting measurable goals, or objectives for a specific assignment or class, in a manner aligned with the subject matter taught, and in a manner that allows for the evaluation of the baseline performance of students and the measureable gain in student performance during the course of instruction. - 1.212 "Teacher" means a person who holds an alternative, initial, or professional Teacher license issued pursuant to the provisions of article 60.5 of title 22 and who is employed by a School District, BOCES or a charter school in the state to instruct, direct, or supervise an education program. - 1.223 "Teacher Quality Standard" means the Professional Practices or focus on Student Academic Growth needed to achieve effectiveness as a Teacher. - 1.234 "Unified Improvement Plan" means the school plan required pursuant to section 22-11-210, C.R.S.